Lorran (footballer, born 1995)

-Lorran David Ferreira Costa (born 2 May 1995), simply known as Lorran, is a Brazilian footballer who plays as a forward for Votuporanguense.
+Lorran David Ferreira Costa (born 2 May 1995), simply known as Lorran, is a Brazilian footballer who plays as a forward.

 Club career

 Born in Cuiabá, Mato Grosso, Lorran represented Guarani as a youth.
 He made his senior debut on 12 April 2014, starting in a 3–2 Campeonato Paulista Série A2 home loss against Rio Branco-SP.

 Lorran was promoted to the main squad for the 2016 season, and scored his first senior goal on 5 February in a 3–1 away defeat of Marília.
 On 20 April of that year, after being demoted to backup option, he was loaned to Série D side Caxias until the end of the year.

 Upon returning, Lorran featured regularly during the Paulistão Série A2, but failed to appear in the Série B. On 3 October 2017, he signed a three-year deal with Santos and was assigned to the B-team.

 On 24 January 2019, Lorran joined Caldense on loan.
 On 8 November, he moved to Brasiliense, also in a temporary deal, for the ensuing campaign.

 On 1 June 2020, Lorran left Santos as his contract expired, without making a single appearance for the first team.